-In North Carolina regulations, assisted living residences include adult care homes (ACHs) that house and care for people with dementia.
-These are often called “memory care,” and must be specially licensed as an adult care home with a special care unit.
-Among the requirements for these homes is dementia-friendly design features, extra training for staff, and specialized rules about what information is disclosed to potential residents before they move in (see below).
+North Carolina law says that assisted living residences include adult care homes that house and care for people with dementia.
+Often called memory care, these residences must be specially licensed as an adult care home with a special care unit.
+Among the requirements for these homes are dementia-friendly design features, extra training for staff, and specialized rules about what information is disclosed to potential residents before they move in (see below).

-The state agency responsible for memory care regulation is the North Carolina Department of Health and Human Services’ Division of Health Service Regulation.
-There are 194 memory care homes in North Carolina.
-There are also more than 500 board and care homes, which offer the same services as assisted living (sometimes including memory care) in a smaller house-like setting, usually for fewer than 12 residents.
+The state agency responsible for memory care regulation is the North Carolina Department of Health and Human Services’, Division of Health Service Regulation.
+There are close to 200 memory care homes in North Carolina.
+There are also more than 500 board and care homes.
+These offer the same services as assisted living in a smaller house-like setting, usually for fewer than 12 residents.
 Free assistance to find a memory care of any size to meet your family’s needs and budget is available here.

 If you live near North Carolina’s borders, it may be possible to find more affordable memory care outside the state.
-Southern North Carolinians might look in South Carolina, where the state average is slightly higher than NC’s, at $4,699 per month, but costs vary widely.
-About an hour from the state line, for example, is Greenville, SC, where memory care only costs about $3,300 monthly.
-Tennessee, to the west, has similar monthly memory care costs as NC, at about $4,771.
-Virginia, to the north, is more expensive at about $5,704 per month.
-Other NC cities and memory care costs:
+Southern North Carolinians might look in South Carolina, where the state average is slightly lower than North Carolina’s, at $4,380 per month, but costs vary widely.
+About an hour from the state line, for example, is Greenville, SC, where memory care only costs about $4,527 monthly.
+Tennessee, to the west, has similar monthly memory care running $4,969.
+Virginia, to the north, is more expensive, costing on average $6,368 per month.
+Other major cities and their memory care costs are:

-A memory care residence in North Carolina must provide specific details in writing to all residents, including:
+A memory care residence in North Carolina must provide specific details in writing to all residents.
+This includes:

 – All house rules and facility policies